Sponsored by Visit Newcastle

 There are plenty of picnic areas or restaurants to enjoy the view.

-To the North, just a short ferry ride from Newcastle lies the Stockton sand dunes, the largest moving coastal sand mass in the southern hemisphere.
+To the North, just a short ferry ride from Newcastle lies the Stockton sand dunes in Port Stephens, the largest moving coastal sand mass in the southern hemisphere.

 The sand dunes have formed the background of many films, including the popular Australian ‘Mad Max’ films.
 It’s also a popular spot for four wheel driving, quad bike riding, and sandboarding tours.
 It’s wild, remote and unpopulated.